imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 ### 4.2.2 Use Case: Message an activity to a group

 User's define their own groups.
-A special group called `everybody` includes all persons in `IMAPSN_contacts`.
-Messages are always sent to groups using BCC.
+A special group called `everybody` includes all persons in `IMAPSN/contacts`.

 1. user1 chooses a group to receive the message, and composes the message.
 2. user1.client emails the `news-item` message to group